A testimonial to our Sport & Strength Department (and John!) from Stephanie in Hastings:

-The Sport & Strength Department is headed by Nate Rose, DVM, DACVS, Brian Rose, DVM, DACVS, and technicians, John Nielsen, CVT-VTS (ECC), CVPP, CCRP, and Shannon Hartfiel, CVT, CCRA.
-John is a Certified Veterinary Pain Practitioner, and a Certified Canine Rehabilitation Practitioner, and Shannon is a Certified Canine Rehabilitation Assistant.
+The Sport & Strength Department is headed by Nate Rose, DVM, DACVS, Brian Rose, DVM, DACVS, and run by technician John Nielsen, CVT-VTS (ECC), CVPP, CCRP.
+John is a Certified Veterinary Pain Practitioner, and a Certified Canine Rehabilitation Practitioner.

 How do I make an appointment?

 Scheduling an appointment is easy.
-If you prefer to contact us via email, you can email John Nielsen at firstname.lastname@example.org, or Shannon Hartfiel at email@example.com.
-Or, you can call (651) 501-3766, and you will be directed to the Sport & Strength Department.
-You can also make an appointment by clicking here.
-We provide assessments and therapy Monday through Friday during normal business hours.
-All patients undergo an initial assessment by Dr. Rose and one of our Rehabilitation Technicians.
+If you prefer to contact us via email, you can email John Nielsen at email@example.com.
+You can also call (651) 501-3766 to be directed to the Sport & Strength Department.
+If you would prefer to do so online, please click here.
+All patients undergo an initial assessment by Dr. Rose and a rehabilitation technicians.
 From there, we partner with you to determine the best program for your pet!